Fight! Wildcats! Fight!

 "Fight!
 Wildcats!
 Fight!" is the official fight song of the University of Arizona.
-While "Bear Down, Arizona!" is easily the most recognizable fight song attributed to the university it was written 23 years after "Fight!" and is more accurately described as the official motto of the university.
+While "Bear Down, Arizona!" is easily the most recognizable fight song attributed to the university it was written 23 years after "Fight!" and is more accurately described as the official motto of the Arizona Wildcats.

 History

 The words to "Fight!
 Wildcats!
 Fight!" were written in 1929 by Dugald "Douglas" Stanley Holsclaw, class of '25 and a member of the spirit squad (serving as the "Yell Leader" from 1923 to 1924).
 Holsclaw and his wife Alice contributed greatly to the University of Arizona and to the state of Arizona itself.
 Holsclaw went on to serve as a state senator for many years.
 The Holsclaw family has been honored by the university with an endowed chair in the genetics department and a recital hall in the Music Building.
 "Fight!
 Wildcats!
 Fight!" was officially introduced by the UA band at the 1930 Homecoming game and was also performed by Rudy Vallee and his orchestra over the NBC radio network that same year.

 The music to "Fight!
 Wildcats!
 Fight!" was co-written by Holsclaw and Thornton W. Allen, a composer, arranger, and publisher based in New York.
 Allen was responsible for the music for various collegiate fight songs including those for the University of Maryland, University of Florida, and Washington and Lee University.